In this online lesson students explore the human, economic, social, and political costs of the wars in Iraq and Afghanistan.

 Additional reference material for added context and support.

 Coll, Steve.
-Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden, From the Soviet Invasion to September 10, 2001 (New York, New York: Penguin Press, 2004).
+Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden, from the Soviet Invasion to September 10, 2001 (New York: Penguin Press, 2004).
 697 pages.

 Edwards, David B. Before Taliban: Genealogies of the Afghan Jihad (Los Angeles, California: University of California Press, 2002).
 354 pages.